-Plan development is underway for the Pavilion interior and for the banquet center.
-We continue to welcome your questions and suggestions for ensuring that great visitor experiences continue to be provided for both beachgoers and users of the restaurant and banquet center.
+* The most recently updated plans for the Pavilion interior as reviewed and approved by the National Park Service (NPS) are now posted in the DOCUMENTS section below, along with the accompanying correspondence with NPS.
+We continue to welcome your questions and suggestions for ensuring that great visitor experiences continue to be provided for both beachgoers and users of the Pavilion services and the banquet center.
 Share your thoughts or ask questions by emailing DunesPavilion@dnr.IN.gov.
-Questions, comments and our responses will be periodically combined and posted on this website.
-Plans for the Pavilion and banquet center will be posted on this site when they are available, and opportunities will be provided for comment.
+Questions, comments and our responses will be periodically reviewed and responses provided.
+Subscribe to be notified when this page is updated.

-Limited concession services - snacks, ice cream, etc. - are available temporarily during Pavilion renovation.
+Limited concession services - snacks, ice cream, etc. - are available during Pavilion renovation.
 New restrooms opened on July 17, 2015.
-Cleaning and restroom maintenance is provided by Pavilion Partners.

 Above all, park visitors will benefit from improved and expanded food options, ability to enjoy the beach year-round, opportunity to have conferences and weddings on site, additional options for shade and seating, greatly improved restroom and shower facilities, and increased amenities such as lockers.
 The state park will benefit through the rehabilitation of the historic pavilion, which has been needed for decades.
 The park will receive a base rent, a percentage of gross revenues, a lengthened busy season, increased exposure, and increased revenue and from gate fees and annual-pass sales.
+The park will also gain a location for temporary exhibits and public events throughout the year.
 The project also is expected to attract new user groups and will benefit the entire area by increasing tourism opportunities.
 This will be the only beachfront dining/conference facility along Indiana’s 44 miles of Lake Michigan shoreline.
 The developers also anticipate receiving a return on their significant investment of $3-4 million in the project.

 Process for establishing this public-private partnership